SandwichGouda/Data/Data.md

 - Switches redirect packets to the right device using their **Forwarding Information Base** (FIB), also known as **forwarding table**, or **MAC table**.
   * It is a dynamic table that maps MAC addresses to ports.
 - This mechanism is what distinguishes switches from Ethernet hubs.
+- MAC Addresses
+  * These are unique identifiers for NICs (Typically, networks cards, _bref_, the peripheral device that's used for network management)
+  * They are in 6 bytes (octets), represented in hexadecimal notation separated by colons : `AB:CD:EF:01:23:45`
+  * The first half (i.e., the first three octets) of a MAC address is an Organizationally Unique Identifier (OUI)
+  * The second half (last three octets) is Network Interface Controller specific (NIC specific). _Bref_, it is network card specific.
+  * In the first octet, the least significant bit, LSB, says whether the ethernet frame is Unicast or Multicast.
+  * The second second least significant  says whether the MAC address is globally unique or locally administrated.
+  * Broadcast emission, is done by setting `FF:FF:FF:FF:FF:FF` as destination MAC address.
+  * Obviously, this will be sent to every host _on the same network_.
+  * Read the [Wikipedia page on MAC addresses](https://en.wikipedia.org/wiki/MAC_address), it's very interesting !
+- There are three frame emission modes :
+  * Unicast : One recipient
+  * Multicast : Several recipients
+  * Broadcast : Everyone is recipient.
+  * This are quite general (general notions), not necessarily Layer-2 specific.

 ### Layer 3 networking equippment